DHowett/dnsup/README.md

 While the host entries look like CIDR notation, they truly specify the prefix of the interface IP to merge with.
 That is to say, `0.0.0.9/24` + `1.2.3.4` yields `1.2.3.9`.

+It is recommended that you create a new AD Service Principal and grant it DNS Zone Contributor access to the zone you intend to update.
+It needs no other permissions.

 # Example Scenario